Verify Emails using Auth0

 There are two ways to control when the user gets the verification email :

 Use the email verification job.
 This triggers Auth0 to send the verification email using the verify email template

 Create an email verification ticket and send the email yourself, including the ticket the user should click to verify their email

 Custom or bulk verification with the Management API

 In some cases you may want to verify email through other means.
 For example, you have a list of users to verify in bulk or you have some other means for verifying a user's email through a custom workflow you've built yourself.

 In these cases you can use the PATCH

 Special verification support

 For Azure AD and ADFS enterprise connections, Auth0 supports some custom email verification workflows.
 This can help you ensure users coming from other systems have verified emails in an accurate and secure way.
-Check out Email Verification for Azure AD and ADFS for more information.
+To learn more, read Email Verification for Azure AD and ADFS.